Reading Time: 3 minutes

 • The Palace of the Inquisition

-Every place in the world has dark periods in its history and Cartagena is no exception.
+Every place in the world has dark periods in its history, and Cartagena is no exception.
 By visiting the Palace of the Inquisition museum, you can learn a cautionary tale about what can happen when people are harmed due to their religious beliefs and practices.
-While it may sound grim, the museum is well worth a trip to view the places where victims of the inquisition were held and questioned.
+While it may sound grim, the museum is well worth a trip to view the places where victims of the Inquisition were held and questioned.

 1. Walk through a World-Class Fortress